chennakeshavadasa/CMOS-Inverter/README.md

 </p>

 - CMOS Inverter is a fundamental building block used in design of Digital ICs as inverting(NOT) gate.
-- They are also used in Analog circuits as Amplifier.
+- They are also used in Analog ICs as an Amplifier.
 - Here we mainly focus on Digital Circuit application of CMOS Inverter.

 # References